 As an entry level employee, you’re part of the new workforce, the generation of leaders, entrepreneurs and new business owners.
 While your goal might not be CEO of a large corporation, you might just have the next idea for a startup or mobile application that can be become Google or Whatsapp of tomorrow.
 Who knows!

 Find a mentor.
 The mentor works as a guide from within the context of the work environment.
 The perfect mentor is someone who works well with you and who has been there and done that.
-The best mentor/coach makes you aware of your unique strengths, gives you guidance, builds your self confidence, helps you in Career Development and inspires you to pursue your Big Dreams.
+The best mentor/coach makes you aware of your unique strengths, gives you guidance, builds your self confidence, and inspires you to pursue your Big Dreams.

 In summary, I recommend you, the college students, to become self aware, then start preparing yourself to develop critical skills which are highly in demand, create a powerful network of peers, seniors and industry experts, get a Mentor, think big and just go for it!